shawn-lindberg/sandman/README.md

 # Sandman

-----> what beds are supported?
-Is this common or specific to your bed manufacturer?
 Sandman is a device that is intended to assist people, particularly those with disabilities, in using hospital style beds.
 Therefore, it is not just software, but a combination of both software and hardware.
 The software is primarily designed to enable controlling a bed by voice.
 However, work is also underway on providing analytics of usage through a web interface.
+The current method of controlling the bed will work with any motorized bed that uses a hand control.

 Sandman has a Discord server to support our community.
 You can join it here: [Sandman Discord](https://discord.gg/XBYtSAXK2B)

-----> this link does not work.
-Indicate there is a video demoing the bed control by voice using Sandman Sandman also has a YouTube channel: [Sandman YouTube](https://www.youtube.com/@project-sandman)
+Sandman also has a YouTube channel: [Sandman YouTube](https://www.youtube.com/@project-sandman).
+Check out the channel to see a video demo of a bed being controlled by voice.

 ## Disclaimer